Template Tags

 Related Topics: See url_structure.md for category URL patterns and configuration.md for category-related settings.

-(optional): the outer tags that this should be wrapped in.
+• outer_tag (str): the outer tag that this should be wrapped in.
 Accepted options are “ul”, “div”, “span”.
-Default is: “ul”.outer_class
+If “ul” is used, then the inner items will be wrapped with “li” tags.
+Default is: “ul”.

-(optional): the CSS classes to apply to the outer tag.
-Default: “”.link_class
+• outer_class (str): the CSS classes to apply to the outer tag.
+Default: “”.

 Just the tag, with no arguments.